aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-doughnut-charts-ppt-powerpoint/_index.md

 ```

 ### Add Doughnut Chart
-Add a doughnut chart to your slide, customizing its dimensions and appearance.
+Now we add a doughnut chart to the slide.
+The `ChartType.Doughnut` creates the right visual, and we also turn off the default legend because we’ll customize it later.

 ```java
 import com.aspose.slides.*;